trevianxyz/abai/_posts/2020-02-24-abai-a-poet-for-all-seasons.markdown

 _the young I write, for those_ | | _Whose hearing_
 _is acute, whose senses are alert._ | | _Men who have vision_
 _and are quick to give response_	| | _Will understand the message in_
-_my verse._ | |
+_my verse._[^7] | |

 Abai’s poem confirms his identity as a teacher of life, an identity he has acquired through many hard lessons.
 Being privy to hearing or reading his poetry is the right of those who are open to those lessons, to shared experiences; those who are eager for entertainment should look elsewhere.

 ### Philosophy
 Philosophical questions are at the center of several of Abai’s poems, addressing existential aspects of our life here on Earth and thereafter.
 One of these poems, written in 1895, begins with a seeming paradox: Nature may be mortal, but humans are not.
 For a Western reader educated in a rationalistic framework, this is a paradoxical statement, as the opposite seems to be true: human beings exist in the world for a limited time, while nature in its universality will always be there.
-But Abai’s worldview is rigorously anthropocentric.
+But Abai’s worldview is rigorously anthropocentric[^8].
 The supremacy of humanity in the universe, the fundamental respect for human potential and accomplishments turns the relationship around: Nature is mortal, humans are immortal!
 Abai’s radical reversal of the conventional relationship between humanity and the universe is rarely found in Western poetry; it is hard to say whether this is a demonstration of the primacy of his religious views or whether Abai speaks strictly within a poetic paradigm.
 Conspicuously, his anthropocentrism has found a continuation in 20th-century Kazakh poetry, for example, in Suleimenov.

 | | _Maybe nature is mortal, but man is not._
 _Though there is no coming back_ | | _When_